 With the land empty of forests, FCC managed to persuade some of the logging companies to sell.
 As it stands the FCC now owns 21,000 hectares of forests and alpine meadows in the south-central Carpathian mountains.

 It has protected these forests with various applications for governmental protection.
-In addition, 65,000 forest rangers are now working to patrol and maintain the forest.
+In addition, 65,000 hectares of forest are protected and maintained by FCC’s forest rangers.
 In the future, they hope to buy more parcels of land.

 Not only has FCC managed to protect existing forests, its also helped restore some of the forest ravaged by loggers.
 So far, 1.5 million saplings have been planted in clear-cut areas to help restore them to their natural ways and help prevent soil erosion.